Headache & Pain

 Several tests are available to diagnose brain aneurysms and determine the best treatment.
 These include:

-What are the complications of a ruptured cerebral aneurysm?
+Complications of a ruptured cerebral aneurysm

 Aneurysms may rupture and bleed into the space between the skull and the brain (subarachnoid hemorrhage) and sometimes into the brain tissue (intracerebral hemorrhage).
 These are forms of stroke called hemorrhagic stroke.
 The bleeding into the brain can cause a wide spectrum of symptoms, from a mild headache to permanent damage to the brain, or even death.